Legislative Action Network

 Join now to receive breaking news from Capitol Hill

-Congress must act quickly to renew this critical program that provides immunizations, check-ups, and other care for children with and without disabilities whose families do not qualify for Medicaid.
+The February 9, 2018 action to temporarily fund the goverment through March 23rd also included a long-term extension of the Children's Health Insurance Program (CHIP).
+The program provides immunizations, check-ups, and other care for children with and without disabilities whose families do not qualify for Medicaid.

 Many of our campers require the specialized supports that are only available at an Easterseals camp.
 Accessible grounds and facilities, adapted equipment and trained staff allow participants to accomplish what they may never have thought was possible - like swimming, traversing a river or playing wheelchair tennis.
 Other programs provide less ambitious - but no less significant - activities that teach everyday living skills, such as planning an outing to a movie or museum.

 Easterseals has urged President Trump and Members of Congress to maintain the J-1 Camp Counselor program and the use of the Summer Work Travel program.

 One of every seven Medicaid enrollees is a person with a disability, and now Congress is considering health care proposals that restrict access to critical Medicaid services.

 Read more than 100 stories we've collected from parents of children with disabilities and from adults and seniors with disabilities in the Easterseals family who depend on Medicaid for their health, independence and well-being.
 Join more than 2,000 people who have already voiced their concern by signing our petition.